AdevintaSpain/Retroswagger/README.md

 <!--
   Title: Retroswagger - Kotlin code generator for Retrofit2 and RxJava2 based on Swagger
-  Description: Retroswagger is a library that generates the code for Retrofit based on a Swagger endpoint.
+  Description: Retroswagger is a library that generates kotlin code for Retrofit 2 based on a Swagger endpoint.
+Includes an Annotation Processor to export and write the code.
   Author: SchibstedSpain
   -->